akpsurya20-lgtm/akpsurya20-lgtm/README.md

 A radar-inspired object detection system built using Arduino Uno, ultrasonic sensing, and servo motor control.

-Key Features
+Highlights

-- Real-time object detection
+- 🎯 Real-time object detection
-- Angular scanning mechanism
+- 📡 Angular scanning mechanism
-- Sensor-based distance measurement
+- 📏 Distance measurement using ultrasonic sensing
-- Position visualization using Processing
+- 🖥️ Position visualization through Processing

 Tech Stack: Arduino Uno, C, Ultrasonic Sensor, Servo Motor, Processing

 ---

-🎯 What I'm Building Toward
+🔗 🎯 What I'm Building Toward

-- Competitive engineering internships
+- 🚀 Competitive engineering internships
-- Advanced embedded and intelligent systems projects
+- 🔬 Advanced embedded and intelligent systems projects
-- Higher studies and research opportunities in Germany
+- 🎓 Higher studies and research opportunities in Germany
-- A career at the intersection of electronics, software, and intelligent technologies
+- 🏭 A career at the intersection of electronics, software, and intelligent technologies

 ---

-📈 GitHub Journey
+🔗 📈 GitHub Journey

 📚 Learning continuously
 🔨 Building publicly
 🚀 Improving with every project
+🌱 Expanding technical depth one project at a time

-This portfolio is a work in progress.
-New projects, certifications, experiments, and technical explorations will continue to be added as my engineering journey evolves.
+This portfolio is actively evolving with new projects, certifications, experiments, and engineering challenges.

 ---

-🤝 Connect With Me
+🔗 🤝 Connect With Me

 📧 Email: akpsurya20@gmail.com